yannbf/ionic3-components/README.md

 **HOPEFULLY** you will like this repo and feel like contributing, so please if you can, contribute so we can have even more amazing content!

-## Ionic View Code: bd1b6d71
+## Demo

-If you just want to check this project out, you can use [Ionic View](http://view.ionic.io/) with the code on the title.
+If you just want to check this project out, you can see the online demo at https://ioniccomponents.yannbraga.com/ or use [Ionic View](http://view.ionic.io/) with the code **bd1b6d71**.

-Please notice that some plugins may **only work** when using a real device, so don't expect everything to work on ionic view.
+Please notice that some plugins may **only work** when using a real device, so don't expect everything to work on ionic view or the browser.

 ****